bitshares/bitshares.github.io-old/_technologies/zh/referral-rewards-program.md

 ---
-permalink: /技术/referral-rewards-program/
+permalink: /zh/technology/referral-rewards-program/
 title: Referral Rewards Program
 subtitle: Rapidly grow network effect by incentivising mass adoption
 image: ../images/frontpage/icon-referral.svg
 priority: 1
 summary: >
     BitShares has an advanced referral program built into the software.
-    Financial networks derive their value mostly from
+Financial networks derive their value mostly from their network effect.
-    <a href="http://en.wikipedia.org/wiki/Network_effect">Network Effect</a>.
 The more people that use the same network the more value that network has to the users.
     BitShares rewards those who sign up new users that actually use the network and does so in a fully transparent and automated way.
-    <a href="/referral-program">You can earn $80 or more for every Member you sign up</a>.
 ---

 ### Promoting Infrastructure Development